Bryan

 Assistant County Attorney Adamson, who has

-been attending justice court proceedings
+recently been attending justice court

-at Pottsboro and Gordonville
+proceedings at Pottsboro and Gordonville

 courts, is of the impression that the

-cause for the assault upon
+cause for the assault upon Justice Harris

-that attempts to rob and one and one
+robbery, stating that attempts to rob and

-successful piece of highway
+one and one successful piece of highway

 robbery have taken place between Pottsboro

-and Gordonville is inclined
+and Gordonville is inclined to the belief

-be one of the gang.
+that Harris' assailant may be one of the

-Beard, a citizen of Pottsboro, said to-day
+Mr. Beard, a citizen of Pottsboro, said

-that he shared the opinion
+to-day that he shared the opinion of Mr.

-of Mr. Adamson, but added that he rather
+Adamson, but added that he rather thought

-thought the man who made the
+the man who made the assault and committed

-mistaken Mr. Harris for one of the
+the murder had mistaken Mr. Harris for one

-part of Pottsboro and who are
+eastern part of Pottsboro and who are

 often in the habit of taking considerable

-sums of money and keeping it
+sums of money and keeping it at their

-at their residences over night.
+residences over night.

 The Daily